 Average Weather in Jaipur India

-In Jaipur, the temperature typically varies from 48°F to 104°F over the course of the year, and is rarely below 42°F or above 110°F.
+In Jaipur, the wet season is oppressive and partly cloudy, the dry season is mostly clear, and it is hot year round.
+Over the course of the year, the temperature typically varies from 48°F to 104°F and is rarely below 42°F or above 110°F.

 The hot season lasts for 2.5 months, from April 15 to July 1, with an average daily high temperature above 97°F. The hottest day of the year is May 26, with an average high of 104°F and low of 82°F.